-A professional education coursed designed to give students an introduction to secondary education.
-Includes an examination of the structure and organization of the secondary school program, the multicultural environment, characteristics of adolescent learners, and teaching performance expectation.
+A course designed to give students an introduction to secondary education.
+Includes an examination of the structure and organization of the secondary school program, the multicultural environment, characteristics of adolescent learners, and teaching performance expectations.
 Requires six (6) hours of classroom observation in local public junior/senior high schools.
-Prerequisite for entry into the TMC credential program for secondary credential candidates.
+Prerequisite for entry into the TMC credential program for single subject credential candidates.